glapointe7/CaterpillarTubePricing/PreliminaryAnalysis.md

 * Lists: AaaaaBbbbb
 * Dataset: Aaaaa_Bbbbb

-For the Python language:
+For the Python language we will use tabulation of 4 spaces as indentation:

-TBD
+* Functions: aaaaBbbbb
+* Function parameters: aaaa_bbbb
+* Local variables: aaaa_bbbb
+* Constants: AAAA_BBBB
+* Arrays: Aaaaa_Bbbbb
+* Classes: AaaaaBbbbb

 ## Database Structure
-In this section, we will show the [relational schema of the database](https://github.com/glapointe7/CaterpillarTubePricing/blob/master/Caterpillar.dia).
+In this section, we show the [relational schema of the database](https://github.com/glapointe7/CaterpillarTubePricing/blob/master/Caterpillar.dia).

+## Functional Requirements
+Here is the list of functions and inputs / outputs with descriptions for each.

+* F-01: Create the database with the relational scheme containing data from the dataset given as input.
+* F-02: Write a Code Book describing the dataset and its files and variables used from the dataset received as input.
+* F-03: *TBD*